 Adding flax seeds into your diet can naturally reduce cholesterol levels.
 The soluble fiber content of flax seeds traps fat and cholesterol in the digestive system making it difficult to absorb.
 Soluble fiber also traps bile, made from cholesterol in the gallbladder.
 Our digestive system excretes bile.
 It also forces our body to make more using excess cholesterol in the blood and lower cholesterol overall.

 According to Iowa State University researchers, flaxseed can lower cholesterol, particularly among men.
 This, therefore, offers a drug-free option to treat high cholesterol levels.

 4) They Can Dilate Your Arteries

 Some of the precautions to take while using flaxseeds

-Care should be taken to consume ground flaxseed to enjoy all of the benefits, since whole seeds don’t release the nutrients effectively.
-However the very best way to experience flax seed benefits is to consume them in their sprouted form.
+You must take extreme care to consume ground flaxseed to enjoy all of the benefits since whole seeds don’t release nutrients effectively.
+However, the very best way to experience flax seed benefits is to consume them in their sprouted form.
 Soaking flax seeds and then sprouting them eliminates phytic acid and may greatly increase mineral absorption.